Have a fun, safe & enjoyable holiday with our guide to staying safe in the UK.

 Beggars are common throughout the UK.

-They can become quite aggressive and may use sob stories to get you to hand over money.
 Be wary of anyone who approaches you, especially at night.

 The UK has much more relaxed alcohol licensing laws than Aus, but you can still get yourself into trouble.
 Once venues start closing get straight into a licensed taxi and return to where you are staying.
-Hanging around is asking for trouble.

 Be wary of event spruikers.
 There is no guarantee that their tickets are real or that the event they are selling tickets for even exists.
 If the tickets don’t turn out to be legit by the time you have realised the seller will be long gone along with your money.